What Is Avocado Crema?

 What’s the difference between avocado crema and guacamole?

-Avocado crema is blended smooth, with lime and garlic.
-Guacamole is chunkier and includes onions and tomatoes.
+Avocado crema is blended smooth and includes sour cream.
+Guacamole is mashed and chunky, typically with onion and tomato.

 This post may contain affiliate links.
 Read our disclosure policy.